varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 beresp.ttl
   The object's remaining time to live, in seconds. beresp.ttl is writable.

+beresp.grace
+  Set to a period to enable grace.

+beresp.saintmode
+  Set to a period to enable saint mode.

+beresp.backend.name
+  Name of the backend this response was fetched from.

+beresp.backend.ip
+  IP of the backend this response was fetched from.

+beresp.backend.port
+  Port of the backend this response was fetched from.

+beresp.storage
+  Set to force Varnish to save this object to a particular storage backend.

 After the object is entered into the cache, the following (mostly read-only) variables are available when the object has been located in cache, typically in vcl_hit and vcl_deliver.